Expedition Leaders

 Expedition Leader

-Our expedition leaders are seasoned explorers who embody the pioneering spirit of Lindblad Expeditions.
+Our expedition leaders are seasoned explorers who embody the pioneering spirit of National Geographic-Lindblad Expeditions.
 They are attuned not only to the conditions around them, but also to the needs of the guests on board.
 Beyond their role as expedition leaders, they are also trained naturalists, marine biologists, or historians with years of experience in the field, and they are deeply knowledgeable about the geographies where they sail.

 An expedition depends on flexibility and the ability to take advantage of unexpected opportunities.
 Our expedition leaders are constantly tapped into their surroundings, often revising the day’s route and activities to make the most of wildlife sightings and serendipitous moments.